-In an expensive real estate market like California, you'll want to make every dollar count.
-You can receive up to 0.5% cash back after closing — thousands of dollars — just for finding a full-service agent from a top brokerage like Keller Williams or Coldwell Banker through Clever.
+In an expensive real estate market like California, you’ll want to make every dollar count.
+You can receive cash back after closing, just for finding a full-service agent from a top brokerage like Keller Williams or Coldwell Banker through Clever.

 What is the worst place to buy rental property in California?

 Los Angeles is the best place to buy rental property in California, followed by San Diego and San Jose.
 Learn how population growth, job opportunities, and home values impact rental property investments.

 Is rental property a good investment?

 In general, rental property is considered a sound investment, but a rental property’s success or failure depends on both local market conditions and business strategy.
 California’s four biggest cities feature sky-high home prices that prevent rental property investors from achieving profits.
 Learn why market conditions aren’t favorable for California real estate investors.